Go back

 Our company, Asiana Treks and Tours, focuses on responsible tourism in Nepal.
 We make sure our guides and porters are well-trained in Trekking and mountaineering.
 They know a lot about the areas we go to, including geography, history, customs, and culture.
 We train them regularly in safety, first aid, and environmental conservation.
 We follow guidelines to treat our porters fairly, providing them good pay, accommodation, and meals during treks.
 Our guides and porters are essential team members, and we appreciate their hard work.
 When you trek with us, you support ethical tourism in Nepal, making your trip meaningful and memorable.

-Asiana Treks and Tours prioritizes your safety and enjoyment.
+Asiana Treks and Tours prioritises your safety and enjoyment.
 Our knowledgeable guides, reliable equipment, and safety measures ensure a great trekking experience in Nepal.

 Porter, Luggage, and extra Luggage storage:

 We cover the cost of porters for your Luggage, but the maximum weight limit is 12 kg per person.
 Each porter carries Luggage for two trekkers; please share a duffle bag with another.
 Our porters will carry up to 25 kg each.
-If you need a porter for yourself, we can arrange that.
+If you need a porter, we can arrange one.
 We also recommend carrying a small backpack for your valuables and important documents.
 You can leave extra Luggage at our office for free and at a hotel in Pokhara, Namche, etc.

 Accommodation:

 Accommodation during the Everest Panorama Trek varies.
 Along the trekking route, you'll stay in guest houses, commonly known as teahouses.
 These basic lodges offer rooms, dining areas, and toilets.
-The quality of guest houses varies but remains affordable and convenient for trekkers.
+The quality of guest houses varies, but remains affordable and convenient for trekkers.
 Rooms typically have twin or bunk beds and shared bathrooms, and blankets and pillows are available.
 Our company can offer a sleeping bag if you don't have one.
 You'll spend nine nights in lodges along the trekking route and three nights in a hotel in Kathmandu.
 Some places and lodges have attached bathrooms, while others offer simple yet clean rooms with shared facilities.
-We can arrange a solo trekking service if you're traveling solo.
+We can arrange a solo trekking service if you're travelling solo.
 In high season and particular areas, availability may be limited for you, although we try our best.
 In Kathmandu or Pokhara, your hotel room will have excellent amenities, including TV, 24/7 hot water, electricity, and laundry service.

 Meals during the trip:

-Eating well is essential since the Everest short Trek takes you through the Himalayas.
+Eating well is essential since the Everest Short Trek takes you through the Himalayas.
 You'll have plenty of nutritious meals in the trekking regions, although the options won't be as varied as in the cities.
 You'll get fifteen breakfasts, eleven lunches, and ten dinners during the Trek.
 The menu includes local, Asian, and Western dishes, but it gets more straightforward as you climb higher.
-Try popular Nepali foods like lentils, rice, curry, dumplings, noodles, Spagaties, and many more.
+Try popular Nepali foods like lentils, rice, curry, dumplings, noodles, Spaghetti, and many more.
 We highly recommend eating fresh vegetables and drinking liquids like green tea, lemon tea, hot lemon, ginger tea, and garlic soup, especially at high altitudes.
 While non-vegetarian options are available during the Trek, we suggest avoiding them for hygiene reasons.
-It's also best to steer clear of dairy, cheese, alcohol, caffeine, and hot chocolate.
+It's also best to avoid dairy, cheese, alcohol, caffeine, and hot chocolate.
 Personal expenses like alcoholic drinks, extra beverages, and cafes aren't included in the package.

-About Drinking water of Everest Panorama Trekking:
+About drinking water of the Everest Panorama Trekking:

 Extra Personal Expenses for The Everest Panorama Trek:

 Your Trip covers most expenses during the Trek; you'll need to spend money on extra accommodations and meals in Kathmandu, souvenirs, and beverages.
 We estimate about USD 15-25 per trekking day for miscellaneous expenses.
-However, personal expenses depend on your Income, habits, and sty.
+However, personal expenses depend on your Income, habits, and style.

 Toilet Facilities in Everest Panorama Trekking:

 Most teahouses have Western-style flush toilets during mountain treks, especially at lower elevations.
-But as you go higher, find simple squat toilets along the trails and teahouses at higher altitudes.
+But as you go higher, you find simple squat toilets along the trails and teahouses at higher altitudes.
 These toilets usually have water or toilet paper, but it's a good idea to bring your toilet paper just in case.
 You can also use restrooms at nearby teahouses or find a private spot along the trekking routes.

-Internet Connectivity During the Trekking:
+Internet Connectivity During the Trek:

-While trekking in the Himalayan region of Nepal, connecting with your family and friends is also a good idea.
-You can find internet access at teahouses and lodges, but it might be extra minimal cost.
+While trekking in Nepal's Himalayan region, connecting with your family and friends is also a good idea.
+You can find internet access at teahouses and lodges, but it may cost an extra minimal fee.
 The signal might be weak because of the remote location.
 You can also get internet access using a local SIM card and data packages available at Kathmandu airport or nearby shops in Thamel and Pokhara.
-You'll have a passport-sized photo and a copy of your passport to get a SIM card.
+You'll need a passport-sized photo and a copy of your passport to get a SIM card.
 It's a good idea to compare prices and data packages from telecom companies like Ncell and Nepal Telecom before buying.
-Knowing about teahouse connectivity.
+Knowing about the teahouse connectivity.
 Our guide will suggest connections for you.

 Electricity voltage and plugs: